 As a parent, we know it can be difficult to plan a major surgery and raise your children at the same time.
-Perhaps you’re thinking about a Mummy Makeover, Tummy Tuck, Breast Lift, Breast Reduction or Breast Augmentation, or you’ve already decided to have one.
+Perhaps you’re thinking about a Tummy Tuck (abdominoplasty), Breast Lift, Breast Reduction or Breast Augmentation, or you’ve already decided to have one.
 Great!
 Now is the time to put yourself first, but how do you do that with family responsibilities?
 Read on for all of our best tips to ensure your recovery is smooth sailing.

 Firstly, how soon can I have surgery after a baby?